-- (1) The Master shall, subject to the provisions of sub-section (3) and to any applicable provision of section five of the Matrimonial Affairs Act, 1953 (Act No. 37 of 1953), or any order of court made under any such provision, on the written application of any person- - (a) who has been nominated by will or written instrument- - (i) by the father of a legitimate minor, who has not been deprived, as a result of an order under sub-section (1) of the said section five, of the guardianship of such minor, or under section sixty of the Children's Act, 1960 (Act No. 33 of 1960), of his parental powers over him; or - (ii) by the mother of an illegitimate minor or of a legitimate minor whose father is dead, who has not been so deprived of the guardianship of such minor or of her parental powers over him; or - (iii) by the parent to whom the sole guardianship of a minor has been granted under subsection (1) of the said section five or on whom the exclusive right to exercise parental powers in regard to a minor has been conferred under the said section sixty, to administer the property of such minor and to take care of his person as tutor, or to take care of or administer his property as curator; or
+- (1) The Master shall, subject to the provisions of subsection (3) and to any applicable provision of section 5 of the Matrimonial Affairs Act, 1953 (Act No. 37 of 1953), and section 4 of the Matrimonial Affairs Ordinance, 1955 (Ordinance No. 25 of 1955), of the territory, or any order of court made under any such provision, on the written application of any person- - (a) who has been nominated by will or written instrument- - (i) by the father of a legitimate minor, who has not been deprived, as a result of an order under subsection (1) of the said section 5 or subsection (1) of the said section 4, of the guardianship of such minor, or under section 60 of the Children's Act, 1960 (Act No. 33 of 1960), or section 58 of the Children's Ordinance, 1961 (Ordinance No. 31 of 1961), of the territory, of his parental powers over him; or - (ii) by the mother of an illegitimate minor or of a legitimate minor whose father is dead, who has not been so deprived of the guardianship of such minor or of her parental powers over him; or - (iii) by the parent to whom the sole guardianship of a minor has been granted under subsection (1) of the said section $\frac{5}{5}$ or under subsection (1) of the said section $\frac{4}{5}$ or on whom the exclusive right to exercise parental powers in regard to a minor has been conferred under the said section $\frac{60}{50}$ or the said section $\frac{58}{50}$, to administer the property of such minor and to take care of his person as tutor, or to take care of or administer his property as curator; or

-- (b) who has been nominated by will or written instrument by any parent of a minor to administer as curator any property which the minor has inherited from such parent; or - (c) who has been nominated by will or written instrument by any deceased person who has given or bequeathed any property to any other person, to administer that property as curator; or - (d) who has been appointed by the Court or a judge to administer the property of any minor or other person as tutor or curator and to take care of his person or, as the case may be, to perform any act in respect of such property or to take care thereof or to administer it; and - (e) who is not incapacitated from being the tutor or curator of the minor or other person concerned or of his property, as the case may be, and has complied with the provisions of this Act.

-grant letters of tutorship or curatorship, as the case may be, to such person.
+- (b) who has been nominated by will or written instrument by any parent of a minor to administer as curator any property which the minor has inherited from such parent; or - (c) who has been nominated by will or written instrument by any deceased person who has given or bequeathed any property to any other person, to administer that property as curator; or - (d) who has been appointed by the Court or a judge to administer the property of any minor or other person as tutor or curator and to take care of his person or, as the case may be, to perform any act in respect of such property or to take care thereof or to administer it; and - (e) who is not incapacitated from being the tutor or curator of the minor or other person concerned or of his property, as the case may be, and has complied with the provisions of this Act, grant letters of tutorship or curatorship, as the case may be, to such person.